sunjay/sunjay.github.io/_drafts/mutable-iterators.md

 to interpret this code.[^1] This still compiles and runs exactly the same as the iterator code above.
 We've made some of the types explicit with [type annotations] and added some extra lifetimes that were previously [elided].
-You can see that the new `items` variable has the type `&'a [T]` which is exactly what we would expect.
+You can see that the new `items` variable has the type `&'a [T]` (exactly as we would expect).
 We also gave `self` an explicit lifetime `'b` so you can see that it is in fact different from `'a`.
+That detail isn't relevant here just yet, but it will be shortly.
-We've used [fully-qualified syntax] for all the method calls to make any [auto-referencing and auto-dereferencing][autoref] explicit.
+We've used [fully-qualified syntax] for all the method calls to help make any [auto-referencing and auto-dereferencing][autoref] explicit.

 The `let next_item = self.items.get(0)?` line turns into: